seniorjoinu/ic-cron/README.md

 This macro will implement all the functions you will use: `get_cron_state()`, `cron_enqueue()`, `cron_dequeue()` and `cron_ready_tasks()`.

-Basically this macros implements an inheritance pattern.
+Basically, this macro implements an inheritance pattern.
 Just like in a regular object-oriented programming language.
 Check the [source code](ic-cron-rs/src/macros.rs) for further info.

 ### cron_enqueue()